kidshock/fathomnet-2025-2ndplace/README.md

-# fathomnet-2025-2ndplace

 # FathomNet 2025 Competition - 2nd Place Solution

 ## Overview

 This repository contains the code and documentation for our 2nd place solution in the FathomNet 2025 competition.
-Our approach leverages advanced computer vision and deep learning techniques to tackle the challenge of marine imagery analysis.

 ## Competition Description